firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 <span class="forest-thing-interstitial">_we ready,_</span> we say.

 We are still standing in the foxtails, but the foxtails are _flexing_.
 My advisor twitches, his men twitch.
-And then, before they can _run_, before they can escape, the cluster of pines swell against the grooves in their broad, burnt orange and silver trunks.
+And then, before they can _run_, before they can escape, the cluster of pines swell against the grooves in their broad, burnt-orange-and-silver trunks.
 Their glossy, green needles shiver at the ends of their branches and then tighten, and I think, _Hedgehog?
 Porcupine?_

 And now the men are turning — trying to run — but roots have snaked out of the ground and twined themselves around their legs, holding them fast.